 By Kris Hansen

-Obviously this event is not exactly 100% Audi related, but going into this event there were more Audis scheduled than actually ended up competing, not to mention Frank Sprongl was scheduled to be there, our friend John Buffum was there, and the owners of our local European shop were competing as well.
+You might be wondering why we’re giving so much coverage to an event that had no Audi cars in it.
+Even though on the surface, this event might not seem to be exactly 100% Audi related, there were more Audis scheduled than actually ended up competing, not to mention Frank Sprongl was scheduled to be there, our friend John Buffum was there, and the owners of our local European shop were competing as well.
 Therefore, attending the event was a no-brainer.
 Since we’re well rounded gearheads here at AudiWorld, we figured we’d share this somewhat off the radar event with our readers, in hopes that it encourages more Audi participation going forward.

 There was one Audi powered vehicle in the event, and it was a pretty special machine.
 Burlington VT’s Paul Tingaud wowed the crowd with his hand built “Super Chicken”, which is powerd by a 2.1 liter 4 valve per cylinder 5 cylinder turbocharged engine from an earlier S6.
 The all wheel drive system is retained, and this car is VERY fast.
 Paul ended finishing 3rd overall, against some very heavy competition.
 Way to go Paul!